 Suncebeat will take place in Tisno, 20th – 27th July 2023.

-Already in its eleventh year, Suncebeat is organised by the people behind the successful Southport Weekender.
+Already in its fourteenthyear (which makes it the longest-running festival in Tisno!), Suncebeat is organised by the people behind the successful Southport Weekender.
 Held in the setting of The Garden Tisno, this intimate festival takes place near a private sandy cove – a perfect location for relaxing during the daytime, and nights full of partying.

 Tickets for SunceBeat

-Regular tickets for the full week’s event are currently priced at £185 (plus booking fee).
-You can also buy tickets for a 4-day weekend (Friday to Monday) for £165 + b.f.
-Payment plans are available on some ticket purchases, and you can also go for a group of 5 tickets and pay for the price of 4!
+Regular tickets for the full week’s event are currently priced at £225 (plus booking fee).
+A 4-day weekend pass (Friday to Monday) is available for £200 + b.f.
+You can also go for a group of 5 tickets and pay for the price of 4 on both of these options – meaning that tickets work out to be £180 (+ b.f.) for a full week pass or £160 for a 4-day version.

 Accommodation for SunceBeat

 Ever since Tisno became the new location for SunceBeat, there’s been a number of on-site accommodation options available.
 These include apartments of different configurations, as well as mobile homes, bell tents, airstream trailers and regular camping.
-Full information about all these options in available on festival’s website.
+Full information about all of these options is available on the festival’s website.

 Alternatively, you can also book your own accommodation in the town of Tisno or in the nearby area (such as in the towns of Murter, Pirovac or Vodice) using the search box/map below:

 Getting to Tisno